marked42/learning-notes/javascript/javascript.md

 ## This

-When a function is called, a execution context related to the specific function call is created to record related information.
+When a function is called, an execution context related to the specific function call is created to record related information.
 When function call ends, execution context is destroyed.
 Function execution context includes: